 “Never mind, blanquito… Just drive the fuckin’ car.”

 The house was dark.
 I had thought to leave a light on, but somehow I had forgotten.
 I drove the Ford right into the garage pulled the garage door back down and helped the Mexican out.
 He looked over at my grandfather’s truck.

 “That your sort of truck?
 Looks fine to me, man.
 Doesn’t it run?”

 The thing is it did run.
 I had been working on it here and there.
 I like to tinker with things.
 And I had a lot of spare time to fill when I quit drugging so I had turned it to the truck.

-It was an old truck.
-But I had in the back of my mind to fix it up and drive it.
-So I had started with an oil change, then installed a new headlight on the driver’s side, that sort of stuff, when I had time.
+It was an old truck, but I had in the back of my mind to fix it up and drive it.
+So I had started with an oil change and then installed a new headlight on the driver’s side, that sort of stuff, when I had time.

 I nodded.
 “No plates though.”

 The Mexican nodded.
 “Don’t worry about that… Got gas in it?”

 “Some… Enough to get you away.”

 “Ha, amigo.”
 He laughed and then clutched the side of his head where the blood still drizzled and spilled down the side of his face, spat some blood from his mouth, and looked back at me.
 “Us,” he said.
 “Us.”